 - The interface is tricky and takes time to adjust to

 - Sometimes what you code will not display properly in the browser as Dreamweaver is not browser-based

 In all honesty, it is all a matter of when to use them.
 If possible, you can use both WordPress and Dreamweaver to your benefit.
 There really is no competition as you can actually use one of them to benefit the other but there will come a time where you will only need the strength of one.

-If you want a plain website that does not use coding at all, something that you can create in a few minutes, and is free of charge, then WordPress is for you.
-But if you want something more advanced, something you will spend time to build from scratch, and if something you are not afraid to invest some money in then you can try Dreamweaver.
+If you want a plain website that does not use coding at all, something that you can create in a few minutes and is free of charge, then WordPress is for you.
+But if you want something more advanced, something you will spend the time to build from scratch, and if something you are not afraid to invest some money in then you can try Dreamweaver.

 You can also use both.
 For example, you can design your webpages in Dreamweaver and upload them to WordPress which is now your main server.
 Yes, this is possible.